greenelab/deep-review/sections/04_study.md

 approaches used a naive Bayes model and a 2-layer Bayesian neural network with thousands of hand-derived sequence-based features to predict the probability of exon skipping [@tag:Barash2010_splicing_code @tag:Xiong2011_bayesian].
-With the advent of deep learning, more complex models were built that provided significantly better performance [@tag:Xiong2015_splicing_code
+With the advent of deep learning, more complex models were built that provided better predictive accuracy [@tag:Xiong2015_splicing_code
 @tag:Jha2017_integrative_models].
 Importantly, these new approaches can take in not only genomic features, but also tissue identity and CLIP-seq measurements of interactions between splicing factors and RNA, which all improve predictive